huwenqing0606/zkevm-circuits-documentation/Modexp Circuit.md

 Modexp Circuit uses `assign_line` method to assign these cells.
 In `assign_line` method, witnesses are `l0`-`l3`, `d`, `dn`, coefficients are `c0`-`c3`, `cd`, `cdn`, `c03`, `c12`, `c`.
 The `sel` cell is taken to be 1, `lookup_ind` is `0u64` if `lookup_hint ==0` else it is `1u64`.
 The `assign_line` method returns the limbs `[l0, l1, l2, l3, d, dn]`.

-### range checks of limbs via lookup
+### Range checks of limbs via lookup

 Range checks of the limbs are done in a separate `RangeCheckChip`.
-The range check is usually applied to `l0` limb, and it is decomposed into 12-bit sublimbs for range lookup.
-Each range lookup checks a table with terms in the range $[0, 2^{12}=4096-1]$ listed in order.
-Lookup is configured using `register` method and range check chip is assigned using `provide_lookup_evidence` method.
-(TODO, more details...)
+The range check is usually applied to `l0` limb, and whenever the Modexp circuit needs a range check for the limb it will create a new gate with `l0` limb under lookup.

+The `RangeCheckChip` is connected with the Modexp Circuit via `register` method, in which we use lookup argument to assure that `l0` limb is contained as the first `acc` term in the `RangeCheckChip` and its target lookup size `lookup_hint` is contained in the first `rem` term in the `RangeCheckChip`.

+After that, `RangeCheckChip` uses `provide_lookup_evidence` method to assign values to the range check chip.
+The range checks are configured by putting constraints that decompose the limb into 12-bit sub-limbs, with each sub-limb under lookup to a table with terms $[0, 2^{12}-1=4095]$ listed in increasing order.
+It also checks the 12-bit by 12-bit carry to higher digits are done in a correct way.

 ## Constraints